-Composition Term 3: Pupils continue to learn to develop musical material through the study of film music.
-They explore further rhythmic, harmonic, melodic, and textural devices.
+Composition Term 1 and 2: Pupils learn about the musical elements in greater depth and learn to develop musical material through the study of film music.
+They explore further rhythmic, harmonic, melodic, and textural devices through the activities of performing and composing.

-Composition Term 4: Having studied the first of the set works, students explore song writing, working through the conventions of popular music.
+Composition Term 3 and 4: Having studied Area of Study 4: Pop Music and the first of the set works, students explore song writing, working through the conventions of popular music.

 Composition Term 5-6: Free choice composition coursework is begun using all the skills that they have learnt throughout the year.